cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 #### Verifications: Example 2 - Coordinates

 After the units, the coordinates are the most important data the VizieR team try to gather and curate.
 It is the most common way to search for data.
-When there are none, positions can be added from other catalogs or from SIMBAD if available.
+When there are none, positions can be added from other catalogues or from SIMBAD if available.
 Alternatively, we ask for them (sometimes we have an answer).